Research

 Grand Unified Theories

 Towards the challenge of identifying a more fundamental theory behind the current Standard Model of elementary particle physics, one goal of our group is the development of predictive Grand Unified Theory (GUT) models, as well as the development of tools for their precision analysis.
-In this context, we are focusing on GUT predictions for proton decay rates, for the masses of the supersymmetric partner particles in supersymmetric GUTs, and for the light neutrino masses and the leptonic mixing angles and CP phases.
+In this context, we are focusing on gravitational wave signatures of topological defects from GUT phase transitions as well as on GUT predictions for proton decay rates and for the masses of the supersymmetric partner particles in the context of supersymmetric GUTs.

 Early Universe Cosmology